The Sunshine roads of Sicily

 Motorcycle Tours Italy

-Nine days with the motorcycle and two days of relax discovering Sicily’s secrets, Trinacria, land of the sun, Italy’s largest region that has always been the center of Mediterranean civilizations.
+Eight days with the motorcycle and 1 day of relax discovering Sicily’s secrets, Trinacria, land of the sun, Italy’s largest region that has always been the center of Mediterranean civilizations.

 An experience that discovers unknown secrets where nature and culture weave together in perfect harmony.
 This is also an extraordinary trip to plunge into the genuine taste of land and sea that find their victory with the culinary tradition of this gem of the Mediterranean.